SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 * ###  **Directed Graph**
 The edges in a directed graph have one direction.
 This means that the edges only go one way.

-Vertex A has edge to vertex B, but B doesn't have edge to A. That means we can go from A to B but we can't go from B to A.
+Vertex A has an edge to vertex B, but B doesn't have an edge to A. That means we can go from A to B but we can't go from B to A.

 <img width="350" alt="An element in the queue array" src="images/Graph-Directied.jpg">